 Have you been asked to submit a W-9 form?
 The most recent version of the W-9 form is easier to use because the designation for different types of businesses is easier to figure out.
 It still offers some challenges, however, and you'll want to take care to complete it correctly.
-A lot depends on its accuracy.

 What Is Form W-9?

 IRS Form W-9 is officially titled the "Request for Taxpayer Identification Number and Certification."
-It records the tax ID numbers for workers who are not employees and it records the certification of the person completing the form attesting that:
+It records the tax ID numbers for workers who are not employees and it records the statement of the person completing the form swearing that:

-Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
-FACTA reports are required of U.S. citizens to report foreign financial assets held outside the U.S.
+- Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
+FATCA reports are required of U.S. citizens to report foreign financial assets held outside the U.S.

 Line 1: Name

 This is the name of the individual who is completing the form.
-It should be the name appearing on his individual tax return.
+It should be the name appearing on the person's individual tax return.

 The term "disregarded entity" is mentioned in the instructions for this line.
-A disregarded entity is a business entity that is separate from its owner (basically, a single-member LLC).
+A disregarded entity is a business entity that is not separate from its owner (basically, a single-member LLC).
 You'll see where this comes into play in Part II below.

 Line 2: Business Name/Disregarded Entity Name